How to Track Form Submissions Without Google Analytics

 Cookie bannerNot needed

-Several tools in this space handle form tracking well.
-Plausible tracks form submissions automatically when you enable the setting in your site config, though all forms are grouped under a single goal (you filter by page to distinguish them).
-Matomo goes deeper with a premium Form Analytics plugin ($229+/year) that tracks field-level interactions, time per field, and drop-off points.
-Fathom and Simple Analytics support form tracking through custom event code that you add per form.
+Several tools handle form tracking well.
+Plausible tracks submissions on its own once you flip the setting in your site config, though it groups every form under a single goal, so you filter by page to tell them apart.
+Matomo goes further with a premium Form Analytics plugin ($199+/year) that tracks field-level interactions, time per field, and where people drop off.
+Fathom and Simple Analytics track forms too, but you add a snippet of custom event code per form.

 GA4 vs. cookieless: a head-to-head test